delputnam/rpn_calc/README.md

 `$ go test -v ./...`

-__Note:__ For convenience I have also added binaries for Linux, Windows and Mac OS X (darwin) to this repository.
-The Windows and Linux binaries were cross compiled with Go 1.6.2 on Mac OS X 10.11.4.
+__Note:__ For convenience there are pre-compiles binaries for Linux, Windows and Mac OS X (darwin) of this repository.
+These binaries were cross compiled with Go 1.6.2 on Mac OS X 10.11.4.
 (Only the darwin binary has been thoroughly tested.)

 ## Usage